Medically reviewed by Drugs.com. Last updated on Sep 15, 2019.

 • Immunizations: Live vaccines should not be given within 30 days before or concurrently with belimumab; there is no data available concerning secondary transmission of infection from live vaccines.

 Monitor during and for an appropriate time after administration for hypersensitivity and/or infusion reactions; infections; worsening of depression, mood changes, or suicidal thoughts

 If exposure occurs during pregnancy, monitor the newborn for B-cell reduction and other immune dysfunction and consider risks and benefits prior to administering live vaccines

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience pain in arms or legs, insomnia, diarrhea, abdominal pain, rhinitis, rhinorrhea, or pharyngitis.
-Have patient report immediately to prescriber signs of infection, signs of depression (suicidal ideation, anxiety, emotional instability, or illogical thinking), angina, bradycardia, muscle pain, severe headache, severe dizziness, passing out, shortness of breath, cold sweats, severe nausea, severe vomiting, or signs of progressive multifocal leukoencephalopathy (confusion, depression, trouble with memory, behavioral changes, change in strength on one side is greater than the other, difficulty speaking, change in balance, or vision changes) (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), angina, bradycardia, muscle pain, severe headache, severe dizziness, passing out, shortness of breath, cold sweats, severe nausea, severe vomiting, or signs of progressive multifocal leukoencephalopathy (confusion, depression, memory impairment, behavioral changes, change in strength on one side is greater than the other, difficulty speaking, change in balance, or vision changes) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.